The Westies (TV series): Production

 The series marks the third collaboration between screenwriter Chris Brancato and MGM+ after Hotel Cocaine and The Godfather of Harlem.
 It is created and executive produced by Brancato and Michael Panes.
 Brancato serves as showrunner on the series.

 The cast is led by J. K. Simmons, Tom Brittney and Titus Welliver, with Jessica Frances Dukes.

 In July 2025, it was announced that Stanley Morgan, Sarah Bolger, Allen Leech, Hamish Allan-Headly, Vincent Walsh, Richard Schiff and Hilary McCormack were cast.

 In September 2025, Aidan Wojtak-Hissong, Jeremy Walmsley and Dylan Taylor joined the series in recurring roles.

-Filming got underway in Toronto in July 2025.
+Filming got underway in Hamilton and Toronto, Ontario in July 2025.

+Theme song

+The theme song for the series, "Dropped on My Head", was provided by Dropkick Murphys and is featured as a bonus track on their 2025 album For the People.

+Release

+The series premiered in the United States on MGM+ on July 12, 2026.

+Reception

+On review aggregator website Rotten Tomatoes, the series holds an approval rating of 78% based on 18 reviews, with an average rating of 6.7/10.
+The website's critical consensus reads, "What The Westies lacks in originality, it makes up for with a sturdy crime story, compelling characters, and a cast that knows how to handle the genre."
+Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 11 critics, indicating "generally favorable reviews".